 Dammar is most commonly used in liquid form and applied with the brush, however, if you’re after a really super smooth finish it can also be found in an aerosol can form and used as a spray application.

 This can be very effective to get a smooth finish if you’re not used to applying with a brush.
 You’ll get more product wastage and you need a really well-ventilated space or a very still dry day to work outside, but the results can be very smooth.

 The synthetic varnishes offer a lot of advantages over the traditional natural varnishes

-A clear coat on first application that stays clear over time, therefore non yellowing and more flexible.
+A clear coat on the first application that stays clear over time, therefore non-yellowing and more flexible.

 They are available in liquid or aerosol form, are readily available and cost-effective and they come in a variety of sheens, such as matte, satin or gloss.

-They also allow for relative easy removal with less risk to underlying paint layers.
+They also allow for relatively easy removal with less risk to underlying paint layers.

 Mineral Spirit Acrylic varnishes (MSA’s) have a high molecular weight tend to offer a better protective surface, have greater elasticity and more resistance to blooming.
 Must be applied after 8-12 months.